webrecorder/browsertrix/frontend/docs/docs/user-guide/org-settings.md

 Enable a homepage for your public collections to easily share all public collections in your org.
 Once enabled, anyone on the internet with a link to your org's public collections gallery will be able to browse public collections and view general information like the org name, description, and website.

+See [Public Collections Gallery](public-collections-gallery.md) guide for more information.

 ## Billing

 `Subscription Feature`{ .badge-green .btrix-embed-hidden }